nadinejun0/bubble-slushie/seo-tool/README.md

 npm start
 ```

-5. Open your browser and navigate to: http://localhost:3000/
+5. Open your browser and navigate to: http://localhost:3000/classify.html

 ## Usage

 1. Enter your OpenAI API key (you can get one from https://platform.openai.com/api-keys)
-2. Choose from available tools:
-   - Text/Content Classifier: Analyze content for SEO optimization
-   - Product Listing Optimizer: Improve product descriptions for better search ranking
-   - Batch Processor: Process multiple items at once
-3. Follow the instructions for each tool to get SEO recommendations and improvements
+2. Enter the text you want to classify
+3. Select a classification type:
+   - Choose from predefined categories (sentiment, content type, topic, intent)
+   - Or define your own custom categories (comma-separated)
+4. You can:
+   - Click "Classify Text" button for full classification
+   - Click "Classify Text Only" to get feedback on your text
+   - Click "Validate Categories" to check your custom categories
+5. View the detailed classification results

 ## How it Works

-The application uses a Node.js server to proxy requests to the OpenAI API.
-The analysis is performed by GPT-4, which evaluates content based on SEO best practices.
+The application uses a Node.js server to proxy requests to the OpenAI API, avoiding CORS issues.
+The classification is performed by GPT-4, OpenAI's powerful language model.

-The tools provide:
+The app provides:
+- A primary classification with confidence score
-- SEO scores and ratings
+- Breakdown of all category scores
-- Specific recommendations for improvement
-- Keyword optimization suggestions
-- Detailed analysis of content performance
+- Explanation of the classification decision
+- Per-field feedback and optimization options

 ## Privacy